Signatures of asymmetry: Gravitational wave memory and the parity violation

-{where $\B_b$, containing the information of the primary GW, is vectorial part of the Magnetic Weyl tensor}, like in Eq.~(\ref{eq:vector-2Dprojection}), $\Pi_{ab} \equiv -2 \alpha {\cal C}_{ab}$ is anisotropic effective stress tensor corresponding to the GW generated by the CBC event in dCS gravity, $\mu$ $(p)$ refer to the energy density (pressure) of the perfect fluid and the scalar field.
+where $\B_b$ represents the vectorial component of the magnetic Weyl tensor, containing information about the primary GW, as defined in Eq.~(\ref{eq:vector-2Dprojection}). $\Pi_{ab} \equiv -2 \alpha {\cal C}_{ab}$ is anisotropic effective stress tensor corresponding to the GW generated by the CBC event in dCS gravity, $\mu$ $(p)$ refer to the energy density (pressure) of the perfect fluid and the scalar field.
+For details, please refer to appendix \eqref{B2}.

-\item {\it dCS corrected GW memory master equation:}\\ In the null coordinate $u = \eta - r$, the first two terms in the LHS of the above expression~\eqref{eq:master-eqn-initial} cancel~\cite{Chakraborty:2024ars}.
+{\bf 4. dCS corrected GW memory master equation:}\\ Introducing the retarded null coordinate $u = \eta - r$, the first two terms on the LHS of the above expression~\eqref{eq:master-eqn-initial} cancel~\cite{Chakraborty:2024ars} in the wave zone approximation~\cite{Chakraborty:2024ars}.
 In the asymptotic limit, we have $\partial_u \sim \partial_{\eta}$.
 Thus, the final form of the dCS-corrected GW memory master equation is: